Frequently Asked Questions

 Will I work with faculty members directly?
 In some cases, projects will involve direct faculty supervision and mentorship; however, in general, day to day supervision will come from Mansueto research staff.

 Will I be able to publish a paper based on my work?
 Students may choose to write an academic paper, based on their project experience.
 However, URC projects are not designed around academic publishing opportunities – rather, they are designed to advance the field of urban science and practice and to create tools, methods, and outcomes for a range of scholars and practitioners.

 When are applications due?
 Each opening will have an application due date, but the URC accepts applications on a rolling basis even if openings are not advertised as currently available.
 Feel free to submit your materials via the Google Form if you are interested in future URC openings.

 What are the start and end dates?
 Positions in the URC are subject to different term lengths and can range from 3 to 12 months based on project needs, the progression of research, and the availability of participants.
 Each URC opening will specify anticipated work dates.

 What is the pay and hours?
 Positions are paid $26 per hour.
 During the school year, participants generally average 10 to 15 hours per week and may not work more than 20 hours per week.
 Work schedules are flexible and we encourage participants to adjust hours based on their schedule and class workload.

 Where are offices located?
 The Urban Research Corps is located at the Mansueto Institute office on 1155 E 60th St. Due to COVID-19, the program is currently a remote opportunity.

 Who would I report to?
-The Urban Research Corps workers report to the Faculty Director and research staff at the Mansueto Institute
+The Urban Research Corps workers report to a faculty research lead or research staff at the Mansueto Institute.